 • He blames you for his behavior ("You made me do this" or "If you hadn't...")

-• The relationship started intensely—he seemed like your soulmate, showered you with attention, and moved things very quickly (love-bombing)
+• The relationship started intensely.
+He seemed like your soulmate, showered you with attention, and moved things very quickly (love-bombing)

 In yourself: